gramexrecipes/gramex-ml-workshop/demo_setup.md

 ## Starting the application

+To start a `gramex` application, run `gramex` in a terminal or command prompt (or similar):

 ```bash
 $ gramex
 ```

+This will run the application in the default port of `9988`.

 in the project folder.
 Visit [http://localhost:9988](http://localhost:9988) in your browser.
 You should now see a web page which looks similar to the following: